 Carrots and pineapple come together to make an incredible flavor in these mini cakes.
 Here's why:

 - Moisture: Nobody wants dry cake.
 However, you don't need to worry about that when carrots and drained crushed pineapple are involved.
-Here, they both create a moist cake.
+Here, they both create a moist crumb.
 Just be sure to drain the excess liquid.
-This step ensures that the cake rises properly and isn't moist to the point of soggy.
+This step ensures that the cake rises properly and isn't wet to the point of soggy.

 - Flavor and sweetness: When shredded, carrots release even more sweetness into this batter.
 In this Food52 article, Chris Kimball, formerly of America’s Test Kitchen, explains that shredding root veggies helps them taste both sweeter and fresher.
-Store bought ones are okay but fairly dry.
-Freshly shredded carrots work best.
+Store-bought shredded carrots are okay in a pinch, but they’re fairly dry.
 Plus, pineapple's juice lends sweetness to these delicious cake layers.

 - Texture: The shredded carrots give a unique but good moist texture to these mini carrot Bundt cakes, alongside the small, juicy bits of pineapple in each bite.